 If the thought of Madrid makes you conjure up images of endless blue skies and perfect sunny days, we have a surprise for you.
 While the weather here is generally pretty great, it’s also known to be quite unpredictable at times.

 But don’t fret—we have some suggestions on exactly what to pack for Madrid in order to be comfortable (and stylish) while exploring this world-class city.
-You’ve booked your ticket, narrowed down where to stay in Madrid and brushed up on your Spanish.
-Next order of business: packing.

 Deciding what to pack for a trip to Madrid can vary quite a bit depending on when you’re visiting.
 In this guide, we’ll break down what kinds of outfits to wear in Madrid, what to expect throughout the year, and the essentials to pack for every season.

-What to wear in Madrid
+What to Wear in Madrid

 As a big city, you’ll see people in Madrid wearing just about everything.
 But there are a few general rules to keep in mind when planning outfits and packing that ring true no matter when you’re visiting.